How Is ETT® Different Than EMDR?

 Emotional Transformation Therapy and EMDR

 This is also my personal experience.
-I am also trained in EMDR but no longer utilize it.
-In my private practice based in Austin, Texas most of my clients had already experienced EMDR prior to experiencing ETT®.
-The vast majority reported that ETT® has been substantially more beneficial in several ways:
+I am trained in EMDR but no longer use it as my primary modality.
+In my private practice in Austin, Texas, the majority of clients who came to me had already experienced EMDR prior to working with ETT®.
+Most reported that ETT® was more beneficial to them in several ways. ~ Dr. Steven Vazquez

 ETT-vs-EMDR.jpg